MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/set-proxy-settings.md

 ---
 # Use proxy server settings on AKS on Azure Stack HCI

-If your network requires the use of a proxy server to connect to the internet, this topic walks you through the steps required to set up proxy support on AKS on Azure Stack HCI using the **AksHci** and **WinInetProxy** PowerShell modules.
+If your network requires the use of a proxy server to connect to the internet, this topic walks you through the steps required to set up proxy support on AKS on Azure Stack HCI using the **AksHci** PowerShell module.
+You can set up proxy configurations for an AKS host installation using the [`Set-AksHciConfig`](./set-akshciconfig.md) command.

-## Deploy AKS on Azure Stack HCI host using a proxy server

-You can set proxy configurations for an AKS host installation using the `Set-AksHciConfig` command.
 There are different sets of steps depending on whether the proxy server requires authentication.

 Once you have configured your deployment using the options listed below, you can [install an AKS host on Azure Stack HCI](./setup-powershell.md) and [create AKS clusters using PowerShell](./create-kubernetes-cluster-powershell.md).